 Some side effects you might experience after surgery include

 Over-the-counter medication helps reduce pain and inflammation for most patients, but call your eye doctor if you experience severe pain or vision loss.

-Although you may notice significant improvement in your vision within days, or even hours, it may take a couple of weeks for your vision to stabilize.
+Although you may notice a significant improvement in your vision within days or even hours, it may take a couple of weeks for your vision to stabilize.
 Every patient is different.
 Take it easy and get plenty of rest, especially during the first few days following cataract surgery.